Waterloo Road series 11: Casting

 Ryan Clayton revealed on 17 February 2022 that he had begun filming on the series as Mike Rutherford.
 A show spokesperson told Sam Warner from Digital Spy that he had been cast in a semi-regular role.
 Days later, Thomas announced the cast portraying the students during an appearance on Morning Live, with an image of the younger cast released by the show's publicity team.
 The actor's niece, Scarlett Thomas, was cast in the role of Izzy Charles, the daughter of Donte and Chloe.
 The role marked Scarlett Thomas' first acting job.
 Noah Valentine and Summer Violet Bird were cast in the respective roles of Preston Walters and Tonya Walters, the children of Nicky.
 Producers searched for cast members and background artists at schools local to the Greater Manchester area.
 After being scouted during a trip to a Leeds school, Sahil Ismailkhil was cast as Norrulah Ashimi.
 Other actors portraying the student characters include: Adam Abbou (Danny Lewis); Priyasasha Kumari (Samia Choudhry); Adam Ali (Kai Sharif); Alicia Forde (Kelly Jo Rafferty); Francesco Piacentini-Smith (Dean Weever); Liam Scholes (Noel McManus); Lucy Eleanor Begg (Caz Williams); Ava Flannery (Verity King); Thapelo Ray (Dwanye Jackson); Inathi Rozani (Zayne Jackson); and Chiamaka "ChiChi" Ulebor (Shola Aku).
 Aku was invited to submit a recorded audition by the casting team and found the role to be daunting.
 The younger cast were praised by Griffin, who called them "quite phenomenal" and noted that "they work their socks off".

-Teddy Thomas, the son of Adam Thomas, was cast as Tommy Charles, the son of Donte and Chloe.
+Teddy Thomas, the son of Adam Thomas, was cast as Tommy Charles, the son of Donte and Chlo.
 The role was initially awarded to another child actor, but when they resigned, Thomas was invited to play the character.
 Adam Thomas spoke of his joy to act alongside his son.
 He later admitted that it became difficult working on set with both Teddy and Scarlett, but overall, it was "an amazing experience for us all".
 The casting of Lisa Faulkner in the role of Hannah King, the wife of Lindon, was announced on 5 November 2022.
 Hollie-Jay Bowes was also cast in the series as Debs, the sister of Nicky and mother of Kelly Jo.
 Alicya Eyo guest stars in one episode as Marie Lewis, the mother of Danny.
 Jason Milligan was cast in the final episode as Vinnie McCullen, the criminal partner of Marie.
 Milligan is the husband of Griffin, who was excited to be working on the same project as her husband.
 Despite this, the couple were never on set at the same time, which disappointed Griffin.

 When asked about any other original cast reprising their roles in the revival, Adam Thomas revealed that the cast for this series would include "a few surprises".
 He also told Alice Penwill from Inside Soap that Tom Payne (who played Brett Aspinall in the original series) was interested in filming "a couple of episodes".